-Love Like A Dog
+How to Live Better and Love Like A Dog

 It’s been a crappy few months, full of negative media, protests, violence, work stress, health issues, weather issues and a broken sewer pipe.
-People seemed to be sharing hate and prejudice rather than hope and smiles.
+People seem to be sharing hate and prejudice rather than hope and smiles.
 Last week, I woke up to Kilo’s enthusiastic face – a new day, no grudges, all love.
 He was so happy my business trip was canceled because of a snowstorm and I could spend time with him.
 The next day, I was watching dogs playing at a Pug Rescue event.
-Pugs do seem to really like other pugs – but they didn’t care where anyone came from or about the color of their coats.
+Pugs do seem to really like other pugs – but these pugs didn’t care where anyone came from or about the color of their coats.
 They were just dogs being dogs.
-Having fun, making friends, looking for treats, and playing.
+Having fun, making friends, sniffing butts, looking for treats, and playing.

 Let’s All Get Along Like Dogs Do Video